task-proxemics/XLeRobot/docs/en/source/hardware/getting_started/material.md

 ![image](https://github.com/user-attachments/assets/ee012d47-f2a9-495c-a156-01bf92b2e63b)

-- XLeRobot is designed to be pratical, which is why it only comes in a 12V version.
+- XLeRobot is designed to be practical, which is why it only comes in a 12V version.
 You can also purchase for [STS3250 servo](https://shop.wowrobo.com/products/feetech-sts3250-c002-servo-12v-50kg-1-345-servo) (1.5x torque, 3x price) for extreme performance.
 - 17 motors = 12 for arms + 3 for base + 2 for head.
 - Any battery/power bank/power station that supports two 60W+ USB-C fast charging should work.
 Here are some other potential options (not tested), these brands should be available both in US and China.
   - [UGREEN 300W 48000mAh Power Bank](https://www.ugreen.com/products/ugreen-300w-48000mah-portable-charger-power-bank?gad_source=1&gad_campaignid=22334559506&gbraid=0AAAAAokPG3uYEJ4xHLZ1A5FoS_1cCYYRO&gclid=CjwKCAjwq9rFBhAIEiwAGVAZP_WRyKyLoZsEkLylqFw3KlfsLzoJ5NMiHtnRrRCAHs69uGl3R8McnBoCL-gQAvD_BwE)